EricOgata/ericogata/README.md

 - :gear: I use daily: `.php`, `.js`, `.jsx`
 - :coffee: You can find more of my work at **[ogata.dev](https://ogata.dev)**
 - 🌱 I’m currently learning _[Flutter](https://flutter.dev/)_ & _[React-Native](https://reactnative.dev/)_
 - 💬 Ping my about anything.
-Really, let's talk about everything.
+Really, let's talk about anything and everything.
 - 📫 How to reach me: <a href="mailto:dev.ericogata@gmail.com">dev.ericogata@gmail.com</a>
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love music, from Ella Fitzgerald to David Bowie